Portfolio manager’s Letter July 2001

 |Vanguard Growth and Income||-12.41%|

-Particularly at I time like this, I, as investment manager, think that it important to understand that one-year is a very short span in which to judge investment results.
-Fortunately Losch Investment Management Company’s long term results while not nearly so spectacular are still quite satisfying.
-I wish I, as investment manager, could say that the above results would continue for a long period or that they were solely the product of our superior intellect, but I can not.
+Particularly at I time like this, I think that it important to understand that one-year is a very short span in which to judge investment results.
+Fortunately Losch Management Company’s long term results while not nearly so spectacular are still quite satisfying.
+I wish I could say that the above results would continue for a long period or that they were solely the product of our superior intellect, but I can not.
 On one point I can be quite definite, enjoy this while you can because the results will get worse, probably soon.

-As most of you have probably already figured out I, as investment manager, have a totally irrational addiction to speculating on the impact of FED policy and other such economic nonsense.
+As most of you have probably already figured out I have a totally irrational addiction to speculating on the impact of FED policy and other such economic nonsense.
 So forgive me: I can not help myself.

 After just 15 months of correction the NASDAQ has been reduced to a pile of rubble.
 This phenomenon has become so alarming that the FED has reacted by lowering short-term rates six times in just six months.
 This is the fastest ease ever.